 Mesh ID element and Mesh Configuration element shall be set to the same value as in the corresponding Mesh Peering Open frame.

-Mesh Peering Management element shall contain the Local Link ID field and Peer link ID field.
-The Local Link ID field shall be set according to the local state of localLinkID.
-The Peer link ID field shall be set to the same value as received in the corresponding Mesh Peering Open frame.
+The Local Link ID field shall be set to the localLinkID.
+The Peer link ID field shall be set to thepeerLinkID.

 Other elements as defined in 7.4.14.3 (Mesh Peering Confirm frame format) may be present and set to the value according to mesh STA’s parameter configuration.